Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Background

+says that we are 75\% certain that four-wheeled drivable objects are cars.
 Many tools take this probabilistic approach as it allows noisy data and uncertainty, and takes advantage of statistical methods.
-A good example is ProbLog \cite{de2007problog} where, essentially, all the rules are soft and independent, and the resolution algorithm is extended to keep track of probabilities.
+A good example is ProbLog \cite{de2007problog} where all the rules are soft and independent, and the resolution algorithm is extended to keep track of probabilities.

 Alternatively, we can attach a weight $w_i$ to every first-order formula $F_i$ in a knowledge base, i.e. $(F_i, w_i)_{i=1}^n$.
-Assuming that our language has finitely many constants, we can now define a \textit{Markov Logic Network} (MLN) \cite{richardson2006markov}.
+Assuming that our language has finitely many constants, we can now define a graph called a \textit{Markov Logic Network} (MLN) \cite{richardson2006markov}.
 First, recall that an \textit{atom} is a formula composed of constants, variables and functions but with no logical connectives, and that a formula is \textit{grounded} if it has no variables.
-The nodes of an MLN are every grounding of every atom appearing in the $F_i$s and there is an edge if the ground atoms appear together in at least one of the $F_i$s.
-We will illustrate it by adapting an example from \textit{Domingos et al.} \cite{domingos2008markov}.
+The nodes of a MLN are every grounding of every atom appearing in the $F_i$s, and there is an edge if the ground atoms appear together in at least one of the $F_i$s.
+We will illustrate the concept by adapting an example from \textit{Domingos et al.} \cite{domingos2008markov}.
 Suppose we have constants $A$ and $B$ and the following formulas:

 with weights $1.3$ and $0.7$ respectively.

 The ground Markov network looks as follows: